IdanKoblik/gitlab-monitor/README.md

 Gitlab-monitor is an open source discord gitlab project monitor providing option to monitor you gitlab projects events

+# Getting started

+* Follow the following steps to set up the gitlab monitor without any problems.

-## Setup
+## Discord

-to setup gitlab-monitor on your discord server you need to:
+### 1. [Invite](https://discord.com/oauth2/authorize?client_id=1096899961867730964&scope=bot) the bot into your discord server.

-1. write in any channel /setup and provide on which channel you want to get updates of your project
+### 2. Write in any channel the "/setup" command and provide which channel you would like to get notifications from the bot.

-2. the discord bot will respone with secret token and url that you need to put inside webhook token section in the settings of your project the url that you given put inside thr url section and the secret token inside the secret token secction
+### 3. After you write the command the bot will response with a token and a link.After that put the link and the token inside the settings of your project.

-3. Done! enjoy gitlab-monitor and if you find any bug or have any suggestion feel free to mail me
+### 4. Done!
+Now you can enjoy the features of the Git monitor.